ministryofjustice/analytics-platform-control-panel/doc/architecture.md

 extra level below
 - `APP_AWSSECRETMANAGER_ROLE= "arn:aws:iam::<account id>:role/<role name under third account>`

+Right now the classes in cluster.py is not all based on entity, e.g., S3Bucket is used by User and App both,  if in the future, we need to manage s3 bucket differently for User and App, we can restructure this class at that moment.

 The current implementation also support to switch different account by profile but it is not pratical under cluster environment.